-Primary Objective:
+Primary Objectives:

-Evaluate the safety and tolerability of the injectable agent GSK1265744 long acting (744LA) injectable (800 mg dose administered at three time points at 12 week intervals), through Week 41 in HIV-uninfected men and women.
+- Evaluate the safety and tolerability of the injectable agent GSK1265744 long acting (744LA) injectable (800 mg dose administered at three time points at 12 week intervals), through Week 41 in HIV-uninfected men and women. - Evaluate the safety and tolerability of the injectable agent GSK1265744 long acting (744LA) injectable (600 mg dose administered at two time points at 4 week intervals, followed by three time points at 8 week intervals), through Week 41 in HIV-uninfected men and women.